shahzadhemani17/golang-crud-base/README.md

 This is a simple go structured project for CRUD operations in Restful api's

 ## How to run the application
-You don't need much the run this application.
-It has the following installed on your computer:
+You don't need much to run this application.
+It requires the following installed on your computer:
 - Golang 1.15+
-- PostgreSQL

-After installing postgres build the docker container:
+Build the docker container for postgreSQL:
 ```
 docker-compose up -d
 ```